Trey Lance

 Trey Aubrey Lance (born May 9, 2000) is an American professional football quarterback for the Los Angeles Chargers of the National Football League (NFL).
-He played college football for the North Dakota State Bison, winning the Walter Payton and Jerry Rice Awards as a freshman en route to a victory in the 2020 NCAA Division I Football Championship Game.
+He played college football for the North Dakota State Bison, winning the Walter Payton and Jerry Rice awards in 2019 en route to a victory in the 2020 NCAA Division I Football Championship Game.
 Lance was selected third overall by the San Francisco 49ers in the 2021 NFL draft, but limited play and injuries led to him being traded after two seasons to the Dallas Cowboys.
 Lance spent two seasons as a backup with the Cowboys before signing with the Chargers in 2025.

 Early life

 Lance was born on May 9, 2000, in Marshall, Minnesota.
 He was trained mainly by his father, Carlton, a former cornerback for the Saskatchewan Roughriders of the Canadian Football League and the London Monarchs of the World League of American Football.

 Lance played running back in youth football and first played at quarterback in middle school.
 He later attended Marshall High School, where he was viewed as the best quarterback prospect in Minnesota.
 Lance initially wanted to play at the University of Minnesota and had been ready to commit there after attending a recruiting event in February 2017.
 However, he was deemed a wide receiver or defensive back prospect by them and other Power Five schools.
 Lance eventually committed to North Dakota State in December 2017.